Cookware

 the bare metal exposed.

-normal cookware cleaning techniques like washing it in a dishwasher will remove
+cleaning techniques like washing it in a dishwasher will remove the seasoning

-the seasoning from bare cast iron cookware, hand washing is the best way to
+from bare cast iron cookware, hand washing is the best way to clean these

-clean these utensils.
-Simply wash the cookware in warm soapy water and
+utensils.
+Simply wash the cookware in warm soapy water and immediately hand dry

-reacting with food during the cooking process.
-If your primary care physician
+during the cooking process.
+If your primary care physician or dietician has

-enameled cast iron cookware does not have to be seasoned like bare cast iron
+cookware does not have to be seasoned like bare cast iron cookware.

 Enamel cookware based on a core of aluminum has a few problems.